zenml-io/zenml/docs/book/why/framework-design.md

 # compare them
 ```

-The above design also lends itself to swapping in and out different step logic if the INTERFACE of the steps remain consistent.
+The above design also lends itself to swapping in and out different step logic if the **INTERFACE** of the steps remains consistent.

 ## Steps